 Ayurvedic ‘Cold’ Foods

-Carly Pollack, a holistic certified clinical nutritionist in Austin, Texas, suggests turning to the ancient Indian healing practice of Ayurveda, which categorizes food into “cold” and "hot," depending on how your body reacts to it (not whether the food itself is cold or hot to the touch).
+Carly Pollack, a holistic certified clinical nutritionist in Austin, Texas, suggests turning to the ancient Indian healing practice of Ayurveda.
+This practice categorizes food into “cold” and “hot,” depending on how your body reacts to it (not whether the food itself is cold or hot to the touch).